-While frictionless checkout experiences are vital for any business model, its importance is magnified for e-commerce and marketplaces.
-Customers expect streamlined payment experiences—ones that give them what they want when they want it.
-The right set of payment methods not only offers payment flexibility and convenience to maximize conversion but also reduces fraud and increases transaction speed.
+While frictionless checkout experiences are vital for any business model, their importance is magnified for e-commerce and marketplaces.
+Customers expect streamlined payment experiences.
+They give them what they want when they want it.
+The right set of payment methods not only offers payment flexibility and convenience to maximize conversion.
+But also they reduce fraud and increase transactional speed.
 If you don’t create a relevant, secure, familiar payment experience, your eCommerce website can be in trouble, as if it’s being cut off from the market.

-Payment processing is one of the most overlooked parts of setting up your e-commerce website, but it should be a focus because it means not only the store’s low conversion rate, but also money-in, and ultimately, your bottom line.
+Payment processing is one of the most overlooked parts of setting up your e-commerce website.
+But it should be a focus because it means not only the store’s low conversion rate.
+But also it’s money-in, and ultimately, your bottom line.

 To find e-commerce success, whichever payment processor, and how many payment processors you’re using. you have to make payment processing as cost-efficient, inclusive, seamless, and as secure as possible.
 So in this blog piece, I’m going to take Stripe & PayPal as examples and go through 8 things, that you must know about payment processors for your eCommerce website.